 Airbus is considered a leader on the worldwide level in regards to aviation, space, and other services.
 The company earned a total of 59 billion Euros in 2017.
 Approximately 129,000 people are currently employed by the company.

 Airplanes designed by the company can seat between 100 to 600.
-Planes designed by the company are tankers, transport and mission aircrafts, and combat aircrafts.
+Planes designed by the company are tankers, transport and mission aircraft, and combat aircraft.
 Airbus also created helicopters for both military and civilian purposes.